IncredibleProgress/sweetheart.py/README.md

 ## The sweetheart developpement chart

-Next table allow to evaluate coding and costs efforts at the statement of sweetheart today.
+Next table allows to evaluate coding and costs efforts at the statement of sweetheart today.

 | Matters                                      | Coding effort | Costs effort |
 | :------------------------------------------- | :-----------: | :----------: |